JerryLudwigLuo/cognitive_automobile_laboratory/README.md

 ## Lateral and Longitudinal Control

 Basing on [stanley controller](http://ai.stanford.edu/~gabeh/papers/hoffmann_stanley_control07.pdf) we also added PI controller to let the car drive more smoothly.
-Because the car has no brake, we used cosine function to make car stop or slow down front of stop-sign, pedestrian(robot) or obstacles without shifting and sliding.
+Because the car doesn't have brake, we used cosine function to make car stop or slow down in front of stop-sign, pedestrian(robot) or obstacles without shifting and sliding.

 without PI controller